Publisher: Red Fox ISBN: 978-0099438748

 To help support story sequencing for Billy's Bucket, we've created this crafty story prop.
 Just print out the pdf template onto white card, colour and cut.
 We used embroidery thread to string together the underwater finds (help is needed to tie a little knot behind each, alternatively supply some tape) then we fed the pictures through the space when rereading or retelling the story!

 Also, there's a little tag, just like Billy's, to personalise the craft!
 As an extension, children might like to create their own drawings, or use pictures from the internet to replace/add to the sequencing chain.
 Oh, and there's a stand so your bucket will remain upright!
-Hope you've fun with this freebie!
+Hope you've fun with this one!